Azure/azure-iot-library/configuration/README.md

 The first provider to return a value other than `null` is considered authoritative.
 For example, if both the `file` and `default` providers contained a value for the same key, the `file` provider would be authoritative.

+The library also provides support for fetching secret configuration values from KeyVault, using a separate `keyVault` provider.
+This credentials to initialize the connection to KeyVault is fetched from the other providers listed below, but once set up, secrets are fetched using a separate `getSecret` API, not the usual `getString` and `get<T>` methods.
+The examples listed below demonstrate how to read and write secrets from KeyVault.

 ## Setting variables
 Configuration variables only need to be set for one configuration provider.
 Variables can be set for each of the providers in the following ways: